Sp(2)-invariant expanders and shrinkers in Laplacian flow

 If $\frac{y}{x}$ failed to converge to 1, then there must also be some $\ell \not=1$ such that $\frac{y}{x} = \ell$ holds infinitely often.
 But that is impossible because we have assumed $x \to \infty$ and thus Lemma \ref{lem:osc} implies that the decreasing function $\frac{M}{g^3}$ would have two different limits (because $\frac{y}{x}$ assumes both the values $1$ and $\ell \neq 1$ infinitely often). \end{proof}

 By Proposition~\ref{mthm:warping}(i) and (ii) any soliton where $\frac{y}{x} \to 1$ is forward complete with a weakly AC end asymptotic to the torsion-free cone.
 We can complete the proof of Theorem \ref{thm:y:x:eventually:mono} in the shrinker case as follows.
 By Proposition \ref{prop:reg} below, any weakly AC end is, in fact, AC in a $C^0$ rate $-2$ sense.
-That allows us to apply Theorem \ref{thm:HKP} to deduce that the shrinker is actually the Gaussian.
-(In fact, one can also give a self-contained proof that for any~\Sp{2}-invariant closed cone $C$ there is a unique~\Sp{2}-invariant shrinker end asymptotic to $C$.
+That allows us to apply the uniqueness result for gradient AC shrinkers proven by Haskins--Khan--Payne~\cite{HKP} (see Theorem \ref{thm:HKP} for a precise statement) to deduce that the shrinker is actually the Gaussian.
+(In fact, one can also give a self-contained proof that for any~\Sp{2}-invariant closed cone~$C$, there is a unique~\Sp{2}-invariant shrinker end asymptotic to $C$.
 Taking $C$ to be the torsion-free cone again implies that the unique AC shrinker end asymptotic to $C$ is $C$ itself.)

 In the expander case, dealing with the situation where $\frac{y}{x} \to 1$ is actually no easier than proving the following stronger version of Theorem \ref{thm:y:x:eventually:mono} from scratch.

 \begin{prop} On any (non-Gaussian) expander the warping $\frac{y}{x}$ has at most one critical point.
 Moreover, if the warping $\frac{y}{x}$ is not globally monotone then it must converge to a limit $\ell \in (0,\infty)$ and hence the solution is weakly AC.